 Several Hoboken police officers are accused of engaging in the physical and sexual assault of a woman back in 2018, with one officer allegedly having an improper relationship with her afterwards, a lawsuit says – claims being reviewed by the county prosecutor’s office.

 The suit, filed in Hudson County Superior Court on August 20th, contends that Angelica De La Torre was walking in the area of 1201 Grant St. on September 25, 2018 when she got into a verbal conflict with Police Sgt.
 William Collins.

 That conflict allegedly escalated with Collins taking her phone and smashing it, with a handful of other officers arriving and “physically and sexually assaulting” her, the complaint, which was first reported by Real Garden State, says.

 The suit states that her shirt was pulled up and her breasts were groped before she was slammed against a car and stomped while she was on the ground.

-The other officers named in the complaint are Officers Frank Lombardo, Jr. Harold Milne, Ricky Truppner, and Anthony Fesken, along with John Does 1-2.
+The other officers named in the complaint are Officers Frank Lombardo, Jr. Harold Milne, William Truppner, and Anthony Fesken, along with John Does 1-2.

 After undisclosed charges were filed against De La Torre in connection to the 2018 incident, the suit says that Truppner found her on social media and asked for her phone number in order to “help” her with her case.